 Often, we picture classic anxiety symptoms as worrying or overthinking.
 However, there are different ways anxiety can manifest itself that we may not realize.
 Take a look at what these are.

-Here’s decoding the different symptoms through which anxiety manifests itself.
+Here’s decoding the different signs and symptoms of anxiety and the unexpected ways it can manifests itself.

 In times when being productive without losing our jobs, affording a decent living without losing our mind has become a necessity, anxiety seems to be no friend of ours.
 We all have got umpteen number of personal reasons to have our cortisol rise.
 Most of us wake up in the morning to survive the day; not live.

 Stress has become our constant companion where our expectations are increasing in leaps and bounds while we toss a nonchalant look at our potential.
 And when this is backed by our rational knowledge of uncertainty, we are overwhelmed with the urge to respond in a faulty manner to everyday situations.
 That’s how we invite stress and anxiety.